gambitph/Titan-Framework/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The most easy to use WordPress option framework.
+The easiest WordPress option framework to use.

 == Description ==

-Titan Framework allows theme and plugin developers to create a admin pages, options, meta boxes, and theme customizer options with just a few simple lines of code.
+Titan Framework allows theme and plugin developers to create admin pages, options, meta boxes, and theme customizer options with just a few simple lines of code.

 This means faster theme & plugin creation for everyone.